By Edward Kliszus

 Narrator, c’est la vie!
-We wish you best wishes, knowing these crazy days may be some of your best.
+We wish you the best wishes, knowing these crazy days may be some of your best.

 “Wherever You Go, I Go, let’s Go!”

-Finale “It Won’t Be Easy, but It’s Worth the Time.”
+Finale, “It Won’t Be Easy, but It’s Worth the Time.”

-It’s Fun but Goes By Quickly
+It’s Fun and Goes By Quickly

-In the Trenches is fun and one feels just a bit sorry to see young adults leave behind their single, childless lives.
+In the Trenches is fun, and one feels just a bit sorry to see young adults leave behind their single, childless lives.
 But they muddle through and discover that raising a family is rewarding, time is fleeting and precious, and your single friends will have to deal with you and your yoga pants, PTA meetings, trips to the mall, a barking lab, and dinner moved up from 10 pm to 5 pm.